xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ## XIP Workflow

+## Getting started

+It's important to gather feedback about your proposal or new idea within the community before advancing it further in the process.
+This helps to vet your idea before going through the formality of the Improvement Proposal process.

+Engaging with the XMTP community first will help determine the originality of an idea, and will help to avoid wasting time on something that may be rejected based on prior research.

+**It's recommended to create a new topic in the [XIPs discussion forum](https://github.com/orgs/xmtp/discussions/categories/xips) to do this.**

 ### Shepherding an XIP

-Parties involved in the process are you, the champion or *XIP author*, the [*XIP editors*](#XIP-editors), and the *XMTP Core Developers* (currently the XMTP Labs team).
+Parties involved in the process are you, the champion or *XIP author*, the [*XIP editors*](#xip-editors), and the *XMTP Core Developers* (currently the XMTP Labs team).

-Before you begin writing a formal XIP, you should vet your idea.
-Ask the XMTP community first if an idea is original to avoid wasting time on something that will be rejected based on prior research.
-It is thus recommended to create a new topic in the [XIPs discussion forum](https://github.com/orgs/xmtp/discussions/categories/xips) to do this.

-Once the idea has been vetted, your next responsibility will be to present (by means of an XIP) the idea to the reviewers and all interested parties, invite editors, developers, and the community to give feedback on the aforementioned channels.
+Once the idea has been vetted (as described in [*Getting Started*](#getting-started)), your next responsibility will be to present (by means of an XIP Draft) the idea to the reviewers and all interested parties, invite editors, developers, and the community to give feedback on the aforementioned channels.
 You should try and gauge whether the interest in your XIP is commensurate with both the work involved in implementing it and how many parties will have to conform to it.
 Negative community feedback will be taken into consideration and may prevent your XIP from moving past the Draft stage.

 ### XIP Process